-We aim to reveal that the unlearnable CIFAR-10 datasets created by the twelve popular data protection approaches, i.e., NTGA~\citep{yuan2021neural}, Deepconfuse~\citep{DBLP:conf/nips/FengCZ19}, error-minimizing~\citep{DBLP:conf/iclr/HuangME0021}, error-maximizing~\citep{DBLP:journals/corr/abs-2106-10807}, synthetic~\citep{yu2021indiscriminate}, autoregressive~\citep{DBLP:journals/corr/abs-2206-03693}, OPS~\citep{DBLP:conf/iclr/WuCXH23}, SEP~\citep{chen2022self}, EntF~\citep{DBLP:conf/iclr/00020000023}, REM~\citep{DBLP:conf/iclr/FuHLST22}, Hypocritical~\citep{DBLP:conf/nips/TaoFYHC21}, and TensorClog~\citep{DBLP:journals/access/ShenZM19} are also vulnerable to our proposed approach.
+We aim to reveal that the unlearnable CIFAR-10 datasets created by the 13 popular data protection approaches, i.e., NTGA~\cite{yuan2021neural}, Deepconfuse~\cite{DBLP:conf/nips/FengCZ19}, error-minimizing~\cite{DBLP:conf/iclr/HuangME0021}, error-maximizing~\cite{DBLP:journals/corr/abs-2106-10807}, synthetic~\cite{yu2021indiscriminate}, autoregressive~\cite{DBLP:journals/corr/abs-2206-03693}, OPS~\cite{DBLP:conf/iclr/WuCXH23}, SEP~\cite{chen2022self}, EntF~\cite{DBLP:conf/iclr/00020000023}, REM~\cite{DBLP:conf/iclr/FuHLST22}, Hypocritical~\cite{DBLP:conf/nips/TaoFYHC21}, TensorClog~\cite{DBLP:journals/access/ShenZM19}, and PUE~\cite{wang2024provably} are also vulnerable to our proposed approach.
 In our work, the datasets generated by Deepconfuse, error-minimizing, error-maximizing, and synthetic approaches were obtained from \cite{yu2021indiscriminate}. \cite{yuan2021neural} publicly released three unlearnable datasets: MNIST, CIFAR-10, and ImageNet on Kaggle.
 We utilized these data to demonstrate the vulnerability of NTGA perturbations to our approach.
-The datasets created by other approaches- autoregressive, OPS, SEP, EntF, REM, Hypocritical, and TensorClog were generated using the available code in their respective GitHub repositories.
+The datasets created by other approaches- autoregressive, OPS, SEP, EntF, REM, Hypocritical, TensorClog, and PUE were generated using the available code in their respective GitHub repositories.

 For all the datasets, we used Tensorflow's pretrained VGG models initialized with ImageNet weights.
-Table~\ref{t:6} explicitly mentions the nonlinear transformations and model specifications used in each unlearnable dataset based on the proposed framework, where we conducted extensive experiments for all those twelve data protection approached studied in this paper.
+Table~\ref{t:6} explicitly mentions the nonlinear transformations and model specifications used in each unlearnable dataset based on the proposed framework, where we conducted extensive experiments for all those 13 data protection approached studied in this paper.
 Column 2 gives the transformations used to expand the training dataset.
 In this table, Column 3 includes the attributes used for Keras ImageDataGenerator to conduct more transformations during the training process.
 Last three columns specify the model specifications.